DevExpress-Examples/Reporting-Register-Azure-Cognitive-Translation-Service/README.md

 2. End-User Report Designer initialization

     2.1.
-Call the `DevExpress.Reporting.Designer.Localization.registerTranslateService` client-side method in the End-User Report Designer initialization and specify the translation service endpoint.
+Call the `DevExpress.Reporting.Designer.Localization.registerTranslationService` client-side method in the End-User Report Designer initialization and specify the translation service endpoint.
     This example uses the Home/GetAzureServiceTranslate controller action as a URL to return the unique Azure Translator Text API endpoint key.
     ```
     function BeforeDesignerRender(s, e) {